 A. Financials for August 2020

-On MOTION by Supervisor Gibson, seconded by Supervisor Licht, with all in favor, the Board approved the Financials for August 2020.
+On MOTION by Supervisor Gibson, seconded by Supervisor Licht, with all in favor, the Board accepted the Financials for August 2020.

 |TENTH ORDER OF BUSINESS||Communications|